 - To offer the school community opportunities to give praise and thanks to God.

-Each week provides various opportunities for whole school collective worship.
-These include whole school assemblies; key stage assemblies; school masses and liturgies.
-Members of staff are invited to lead these gatherings along with the Headteacher, Deputy, Assistant Headteacher and other members of the Senior Management team.
+Each week provides various opportunities for whole school celebrations of the word.
+These include whole school celebrations; class celebrations; sing and praise; school masses and liturgies.
+Members of staff are invited to lead the whole school celebrations along with the Headteacher, Deputy, Assistant Headteacher and other members of the Senior Management team.